glanzb/pcs/cv.md

 **October 2008:	Sponsored Micro sites**

-* Negotiated with client and after understanding the needs, suggest technical solutions.
+* Negotiated with client and after understanding the needs, suggested technical solutions.
-* Drafted and negotiated new contracts and renewals, translated clients needs in technical terms and specification.
+* Drafted and negotiated new contracts and renewals, translated client's needs in technical terms and specification.
 * Set up meetings, driving tasks and documenting project status and activities.
 * Created reports, statistic information to client.